 - Recurrent vomiting which can cause sodium and potassium loss

-- Recurrent diarrhea which can lead to primarily to potassium loss
+- Recurrent diarrhea which can primarily lead to potassium loss

 - Loss of fluids from dehydration

 - Low calcium from not enough dairy products in your diet